alexkrz/arcmargin-losses/README.md

 [4] “Additive Margin Softmax for Face Verification.”
 Wang, Feng, Jian Cheng, Weiyang Liu and Haijun Liu.
 IEEE Signal Processing Letters 25 (2018): 926-930.

 [5] "Fashion-MNIST: a Novel Image Dataset for Benchmarking Machine Learning Algorithms."
 Han Xiao, Kashif Rasul, Roland Vollgraf. arXiv:1708.07747

+## TODOs

+- [ ] Split `train_fMNIST.py` into one file for training where we store model checkpoints and one file for evaluation